Release Notes#

 SAPI REST Developer Guide has been updated to support uploading of large problems in multiple parts.

-Solver Properties and Parameters Reference has been updated to support Leap’s hybrid solvers.
+Solver Properties and Parameters Reference has been updated to include the hybrid solvers in the Leap service.

-Solver Computation Time has been renamed and updated to support Leap’s hybrid solvers.
+Solver Computation Time has been renamed and updated to include the hybrid solvers.

 New Solver Property: category#